-It was notably studies in dogs that helped Charles Huggins discover that the growth of tumours was dependant on the natural hormones of the body.
-Reducing male sex hormones or increasing female hormones could treat prostate cancer.
+It was notably studies in dogs that helped Charles Huggins discover that the growth of prostate tumours was dependant on the natural hormones of the body.
+He found that reducing male sex hormones or increasing female hormones could treat prostate cancer.
 Even patients with only a short time to live showed improvement from this new type of treatment, which had fewer side effects than other therapies.
-For his work and the treatments he helped to develop, Charles Huggins was awarded a Nobel Prize in 1966.
+For his groundbreaking work and the treatments he helped to develop, Charles Huggins was awarded a Nobel Prize in 1966.

-Cancer models in mice were used to develop Cabozantinib, a drug that targets two mechanisms that cancer cells use to survive2.
+Cancer models in mice were also used to develop Cabozantinib, a drug that targets two mechanisms that cancer cells use to survive2.
 By blocking VEGF receptors on the surface of the cells, the cancer cells are starved of oxygen but this leads to them migrating to a new area and spreading through the body.
 By targeting another receptor (c-MET) as well, Cabozantinib prevents the spreading and reduces the ability of the cancer to grow.
 In tests on 108 men with prostate cancer that had spread to bone, which is usually untreatable, the tumours grew in just 3 of them and two-thirds reported less pain.